Tuesday, October 26, 2021

 The Beam story begins, of course, with Jacob Beam's arrival in Kentucky more than 200 years ago.
 His descendant, James Beauregard Beam, brought the family's whiskey business into the 20th century only to see it snuffed out by Prohibition.
 After Repeal, Jim Beam, his brother, and their sons restarted the distillery but soon ran out of money, not because they were failing but because they were succeeding too well.
 It would take a lot of new capital to keep the company growing.
 The Beams didn't have it and neither did most of their neighbors in Kentucky's whiskey heartland.
 It was a common problem.

 Perhaps in part because Chicago had been so wide-open during Prohibition, the midwestern metropolis seemed a natural place to concentrate legal whiskey distribution after Repeal.
 More importantly, investors could be found there.
-The Beams hooked up with three Chicago-based money men: Harry Homel, Oliver Jacobson, and Harry Blum.
+The Beams hooked up with three Chicago-based money men: Harry Homel, Oliver Jacobson, and Phillip Blum.
 The heirs of Tom Moore found Oscar Getz and Lester Abelson, who started Barton.
 In both instances, the distilleries were in Kentucky but the businesses were run out of Chicago.

-Harry Blum eventually bought out Jacobson and Homel, who reinvested their funds in Heaven Hill.
+Phillip Blum's son, Harry, eventually bought out Jacobson and Homel, who reinvested their funds in Heaven Hill.
 The Homel family hung on there until about 2005.

-Blum and his wife, Maribel, must have lived in my neighborhood because one of the buildings on the campus of Anshe Emet Synagogue, just down the block, is the Harry and Maribel Blum Community Hall.
+Harry Blum and his wife, Maribel, must have lived in my neighborhood because one of the buildings on the campus of Anshe Emet Synagogue, just down the block, is the Harry and Maribel Blum Community Hall.
 Two of the largest charitable foundations in Illinois are those of the Blums and of their daughter and son-in-law, the Kovlers, who also made their money from Jim Beam.

 The Jim Beam Distillery, of course, remained in Kentucky, in Bullitt County, about 30 miles south of Louisville.
 They eventually bought a second distillery a few miles away.
 Until the early 1990s, brothers Baker and David Beam minded the stills at the Bullitt County place, a 24-hour operation.
 Their cousin Booker Noe ran the plant in Nelson County.
 All of the manufacturing was done in Kentucky.
 All of the sales, marketing, finance, and corporate management was done in Chicago.